viktornilsson/viktornilsson.github.io/_posts/2024-11-01-fotmob-auth.md

 Generate an MD5 hash of this concatenated string.
 Convert the hash to uppercase.

+I created a script in VS Code and debugged it to try to get the same output.
+After some time with a lot of help from Perplexity I got it to work!

+Now the harder part begun: Trying to implement the exact same logic in C#.

 ### 2.3.
 The Challenge of Implementation
 Translating this process from JavaScript to C# presented several challenges:
 - *MD5 Implementation*: Ensuring the C# MD5 function produced identical results to the JavaScript version.